HEALTH NEWS

 Biomedical Research

-What Is Duane Syndrome?
+What is Duane Syndrome?

 Duane syndrome (DS) is a rare, congenital (present from birth) eye movement disorder.
 Most patients are diagnosed by the age of 10 years and DS is more common in girls (60 percent of the cases) than boys (40 percent of the cases).